arnaudbos/i-rant/content/loom-part-1-scheduling.md

 > "Operators" were the names of the first computers, who used _computers_.

-Here we have two operators.
-The first one starts "writing a program", which actually consists in wiring cables and turning switches (among other things) to make the computer calculate the solution to a problem.
+We have two operators.
+The first starts "writing a program" (wiring cables, turning switches, etc) to make the computer calculate the solution to a problem.

-Once the computer is working, Operator1 must wait the end of the program to get the result and only then Operator2 can access the computer to write her program and make it run.
-There is no ability for Operator1 and Operator2 to parallelize their work, their programs are executed sequentially.
+Operator1 must wait the end of the program to get the result.
+Only then can Operator2 write her program and make it run.

-This worked well for people to see the value added, and the Red Queen's race started...
-Sequential execution became a problem!
+There is no possibility for parallelism: the programs are executed sequentially.

-Because the bottleneck to solve problems faster shifted, from computers, to humans, being too slow: even with new ways to write programs (punch cards, magnetic tapes) the time taken by each programmer to "insert" its program into the machine became unacceptable—i.e., too expensive.
+Soon, the bottleneck to solve problems faster shifted from computers to humans.
+Even with new ways to write programs (punch cards, magnetic tapes) the time taken by each programmer to "insert" its program into the machine became unacceptable—i.e., too expensive.

 In this situation, a good scheduler has to do something.
 Right?

 ### Batch processing

 In this case, the schedulers were computer scientists and manufacturers.
 They came up with this really sensible idea that, to amortize the cost of running many jobs sequentially, one could ["batch"][batch] them.